Lissy93/awesome-privacy/README.md

 **[Cryptomator](https://cryptomator.org)** | Open source client-side encryption for cloud files - Cryptomator is geared towards using alongside cloud-backup solutions, and hence preserves individual file structure, so that they can be uploaded.
 It too is easy to use, but has fewer technical customizations for how the data is encrypted, compared with VeraCrypt.
 Cryptomator works on Windows, Linux and Mac - but also has excellent mobile apps.

 #### Notable Mentions
 [AES Crypt](https://www.aescrypt.com/) is a light-weight and easy file encryption utility.
 It includes applications for Windows, Mac OS, BSD and Linux, all of which can be interacted with either through the GUI, CLI or programatically though an API (available for Java, C, C# and Python).
-Although it is well established, with an overall positive reputation, there have been some [security issues](https://www.reddit.com/r/privacytoolsIO/comments/b7riov/aes_crypt_security_audit_1_serious_issue_found/) raised recentley.
+Although it is well established, with an overall positive reputation, there have been some [security issues](https://www.reddit.com/r/privacytoolsIO/comments/b7riov/aes_crypt_security_audit_1_serious_issue_found/) raised recently.

 [CryptSetup](https://gitlab.com/cryptsetup/cryptsetup) is a convenient layer for use on top of [dm-crypt](https://wiki.archlinux.org/index.php/Dm-crypt).
 [EncFS](https://www.arg0.net/encfs) is a cross-platform file-based encryption module, for use within user local directories. [geli](https://www.freebsd.org/cgi/man.cgi?query=geli&sektion=8) is a disk encryption subsystem included with FreeBSD.